cloudaware/compliance-policies/ce/ca/aws/cloudtrail/management-console-sign-in-without-mfa-onitoring/description.md

 - Ensures that activities from all regions (used as well as unused) are monitored.
 - Ensures that activities on all supported global services are monitored.
-- Ensures that all management events across all regions are monitored -Filter pattern set to `{ ($.eventName = "ConsoleLogin") && ($.additionalEventData.MFAUsed != "Yes") && ($.userIdentity.type = "IAMUser") && ($.responseElements.ConsoleLogin = "Success"}` reduces false alarms raised when user logs in via SSO account.
+- Ensures that all management events across all regions are monitored
+- Filter pattern set to `{ ($.eventName = "ConsoleLogin") && ($.additionalEventData.MFAUsed != "Yes") && ($.userIdentity.type = "IAMUser") && ($.responseElements.ConsoleLogin = "Success"}` reduces false alarms raised when user logs in via SSO account.